 To finish things off, we enjoyed a dish centred around strawberry parfait which also featured fresh examples of the fruit along with pistachio and basil.
 This one was restrained in its presentation but still managed to remain memorable as we ended the meal, with basil balancing itself well against the strawberry elements.

 The standards for food businesses around York have been relentlessly on the up for the last few years, with a rural location being an added hurdle to leap over.
 Despite that, there’s still the opportunity for progressive operators to thrive if they can come up with a broad offering that hits a number of audiences.
-By making itself welcoming and comfortable, the Hideaway Kitchen makes a good start and by backing that up with good food, sensible pricing and a sense of inclusivity, it really makes its case as a destination.
+By making itself welcoming and comfortable, the Hideaway Kitchen at the Dunsforth makes a good start and by backing that up with good food, sensible pricing and a sense of inclusivity, it really makes its case as a destination.
 There’re plenty of places that could learn a lot from the hospitality on offer in Dunsforth.

 Disclaimer: No charge was made for this event, opinions are impartial